ExtendRealityLtd/VRTK/README.md

 The interactable objects require a collider to activate the trigger and a rigidbody to pick them up and move them around the game world.

+It is also possible to set a default Touch Highlight Colour on the Controller, so any interactable object that is set to Highlight On Touch and doesn't have a local highlight colour will be highlighted with this global colour.
+It's also possible to have a different global touch colour per controller.

+There are also a number of events emitted by the Controller Interaction
+script:

+  * Touching/Untouching an interactable object will emit an event
+  * Grabbing/Ungrabbing an interactable object will emit an event

+The Controller Interaction events are emitted with this payload:

+  * ControllerIndex: The index of the controller doing the interaction
+  * Target: The GameObject of the interactable object that is being interacted with by the controller

 An example of the `SteamVR_ControllerInteract` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
 The scene demonstrates the grabbing of objects that have the